Yoake2000/Computer-Documentations/pages/Lag using HDMI external display on dual GPU Nvidia Laptop (KDE).md

 - There is an issue when using external displays on dual GPU nvidia (hybrid) laptops like HP Victus 16 and connecting them to an HDMI port(mostly), the output is laggy/stuttering and looks like its being rendered with significantly lower frame rate than is set.
+The lag is apparent on animations that are expected to be smooth such as scrolling webpages, changing desktop workspace, etc.
 -